MUSTAFA-3LI/DEPI/ansible/README.md

 ## Prerequisites

-Before you can run the playbook, ensure you have (python, pipx, depandicies)
+Before you can run the playbook, ensure you have the following:

+- Python
+- Pipx
+- Dependencies

 ## Installation
 [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible-with-pipx)

-1. **Ansible** installed on your control machine.
+1. **Install Ansible** on your control machine.
 You can install it using:
     ```bash
     sudo apt update
     pipx install --include-deps ansible